 Jacky “Dr Noir” Collins and Kelly Lacey run Noir at the Bar (Edinburgh chapter).
 It’s currently on hiatus, but follow them on social media for future updates: Facebook: www.facebook.com/NoirattheBarEd/ Twitter: @NoirBarEdin They also run Honey & Stag Literary Events, including interviews and book launches (Twitter: @HoneyandStag)

 Dr Noir also organises Newcastle Noir, sadly cancelled this year – but a series of online panels were held (full disclosure: I chaired the Murder They Wrote panel) and are available to watch on the festival’s YouTube channel, do check them out.
 Also on the NN channel are a series of interviews under the banner “The Doctor will see you now…”

 The inaugural Lyme Crime festival was cancelled IRL, but #OnLymeCrime saw authors appearing virtually across four days of panels and a Noir At The Bar.
 If you missed out, check out the YouTube channel and don’t forget to follow @CrimeLyme too.

-The Theakston Crime Writing Festival in Harrogate is actually one of a series of festivals in the town, and the team behind them have created the HIF Player with events from previous festivals and this year’s HIF Weekender available to watch.
+The Theakston Crime Writing Festival in Harrogate is actually one of a series of festivals in the town, and the team behind them have created the HIF Player with all sorts of events, crime fiction and otherwise, available to watch.
 Website: https://harrogateinternationalfestivals.com/hif-player/ Twitter: @HarrogateFest

 If you are a podcast fan, here’s a few for your ears: